sidesteps/blog/learning_club.md

 - Introduce your research topic and team-up with craftsmen inspired by it into research groups.
 - Present findings of your ongoing research along with the team.

-This is how you take advantage of two instruments facilitating your progress: team learning and knowledge reinforcement.
+This is how you take advantage of two instruments facilitating your progress: team research and knowledge reinforcement.

-##Team learning
+##Team Research

 None of us lack motivation to learn.
 That energy comes from inside, fueled by passion for our craft.
 And it adds-up when you learn in a team.
 Prospect of sharing your discoveries with like minded peers works magic on concentrating and energizing your mind.
 When you study a subject and know people that are eager to learn it too, you become focused and alert in search for gems of knowledge to share with them.

-Besides sharing your findings, learning in a team makes a great forum to ask questions when you get stuck.
+Besides sharing your findings, research team makes a great forum to ask questions when you get stuck.
 Also, seeing what other researchers find interesting or important or confusing gives you additional perspectives on the topic.

 An insightful sentence you have just read in a book.
 An exemplary peace of code you spotted.
 An innovative technology you heard about.
 A helpful research paper you came across.
 Just to mention few examples of what you might want to share as a finding.